teppeis/renovate-config/README.md

 #### for lock file maintenance

-- Run following schedule: every weekend and before 9am on Monday
+- Run following schedule: before 5am on the first day of the month

 #### for Docker digests in CirleCI config.yml